 It is this type of training optimization that Darrin feels will be a benefit for him as an Affiliate Trainer with Get Trained Be Ready.
 He specializes in training those who wish to build up and protect their fellow churchgoers in the congregation whether they are there on a Sunday or for any other event.
 His passion for the church training program that is continually improving at GTBR will help to make it a top tier offering in the training industry.
 You can be sure of that.

-Darrin is an NRA Certified Pistol Instructor, an NRA Range Safety Officer, Church Safety and Security Team Instructor, Arkansas Concealed Carry & Enhanced Concealed Carry Instructor #19-1415, First Aid/CPR/AED Trained, an I.C.E.
-Defensive Firearms Coach, and B-Con (NAEMT) Trained.
+Darrin is a GTBR Instructor, I.C.E.
+Defensive Firearms Coach, Church Safety and Security Team Instructor, NRA Certified Pistol Instructor, NRA Range Safety Officer, Arkansas Concealed Carry & Enhanced Concealed Carry Instructor, 2 day LRF Active Shooter Instructor graduate, First Aid/CPR/AED Certified, and B-Con (NAEMT) Trained.

 Darrin is an Instructor and RSO with Get Trained Be Ready.